 As a tourist attraction, Itsukushima Shrine attracts visitors with its bold configuration and sleeping quarters built with the sea as its site.
 The torii gateway over the sea is a fantastic sight at high tide.
 At low tide, visitors can walk to the torii on foot.
 Seasonal, limited edition red seal stamp books, amulets, and omikuji are popular souvenirs.
 The Omotesando shopping street, the busiest shopping street on Miyajima, is full of souvenir stores, including Hiroshima’s famous momiji manju buns and stores where you can dress up in kimono and brand your own original goods.

 The seasonal changes are also worth seeing: cherry blossoms are in full bloom in April, and the area is famous for its autumn foliage in September and October.

-Formerly this sanctuary was considered so sacred that ordinary people could not access it, in order to maintain the purity of the enclosure.
-Over the years these restrictions have been relaxed and, today, it is a national park that can be visited by anyone in Hiroshima.
+Formerly, this sanctuary was considered so sacred that ordinary could not set foot on it to maintain the enclosure’s purity.
+Over the years, they eased up and, today, it is a national park available to all of us.

 Miyajima is easily accessible by a 10-minute ferry ride from Miyajima-guchi, making it possible to take a day trip from Hiroshima City.
 A sightseeing cab is recommended for smoother sightseeing, as you do not have to worry about parking lot availability or train transfers.
 Click here to make a reservation!